The-Psypher/Nmap-Sentinel/README.md

 ## What Is It?

-NMAP Sentinel merges the best of two tools into a single, zero-dependency HTML file:
+NMAP Helios merges the best of two tools into a single, zero-dependency HTML file:

 - **FastMap** — single-scan visualizer with per-port enumeration tracking and PDF reporting
 - **Nmap Multi-Scan Visualizer** — multi-file comparison, scan diffing, and service analysis